Yoonicornn/Get-That-Bread/README.md

 <!-- License -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.txt` for more information.⚖️

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments